pwyde/home-ops/README.md

 ### Flux Deployment Strategy

 Flux operates by recursively scanning the `kubernetes/apps` directory to identify the highest-level `kustomization.yaml` files within each application directory.
 These kustomizations generally define namespaces and Flux-managed resources (`ks.yaml`).
-Under these kustomizations, applications are deployed via `HelmRelease` resources or other Kubernetes manifests.
+Under these kustomizations, applications are deployed via `HelmRelease` and other resources related to the application.

 [Renovate](https://github.com/renovatebot/renovate) automates dependency management across the entire repository.
-It continuously scans for updates and creates pull requests when new versions of dependencies are available.
+It continuously scans for updates and creates pull requests when new versions are available.
 Once merged, Flux applies the changes to the cluster, ensuring an up-to-date and secure environment.

 ### Repository Structure